annder/AnalysisMVVM/Complier.md

 Other attributes is constant condition, that is immutable.

-Comparse Vuejs parse module, Vue.js utlizies HTML element (As template automic carraing conditions) be an abstract syntax tree.
+Compares Vuejs parse module, Vue.js utilizes HTML element (As template atomic carrying conditions) be an abstract syntax tree.

 For instance: